Neurocrine Biosciences Inc at JPMorgan Healthcare Conference (Vi

 Anupam Rama - JPMorgan Chase & Co, Research Division - VP and Analyst

-Welcome, everyone, to the 39th Annual JPMorgan Healthcare Conference.
-My name is Anupam Rama, I'm one of the senior biotech analysts here at JPMorgan.
-I'm joined by Tessa Romero and Matt Bannon from the team.
-Our next presenting company is Neurocrine.
-And speaking on behalf of the company, we have CEO, Kevin Gorman.
+Okay.
+Let's get started.
+Welcome, everyone, to the 40th Annual JPMorgan Healthcare Conference.
+My name is Anupam Rama.
+I'm one of the senior Biotech analysts here at JPMorgan.
+I am joined by Priyanka Grover, [Malcom Kuno] and (inaudible) Smith from the team.
+Our next presenting company is Neurocrine, and presenting on behalf of the company, we have CEO, Kevin Gorman.

+I want to remind all the attendees of this session that there is an ask a question feature in the portal and I would be happy to ask a question on your behalf, if you put a question in the portal.
+And with that, Kevin, take it away.

 Kevin C. Gorman - Neurocrine Biosciences, Inc. - CEO & Director